cybozu-go/placemat/README.md

 See [examples](examples) how to write YAML files.

-To launch placemat from YAML files by the following:
+To launch placemat from YAML files, run it with `sudo` as follows:

 ```console
 $ sudo $GOPATH/bin/placemat cluster.yml
 ```

-Where `sudo` is required to create network bridge to your host.

-You can connect to a serial console of a VM as follows:
+To connect to a serial console of a VM, use `placemat-connect`:

 ```console
 $ sudo $GOPATH/bin/placemat-connect VM
 ```

+This will launch `picocom`.
+To exit, type `Ctrl-Q`, then `Ctrl-X`.

 Specification
 -------------